Archives

 2014

-Using the patterns that are formed by the holes on the concrete wall, a set of rules is created to draw a series of geometric structures on to the wall.
-Wall Drawings is a game obliged by a set of visual rules using a digital projector to draw on the concrete wall.
+Using the patterns formed by the holes in the concrete wall, a set of rules is created to draw a series of geometric structures onto the wall.
+Wall Drawings is a game obliged by a set of visual rules using a digital projector to draw on concrete wall.

 Concrete space